mathemacode/job-searching/README.md

 7. Are relocation expenses paid for?
 8. What are the hours?
 Will I need to be flexible with hours (ie. do 10-6 or 8-4 some days, overtime, etc)?

+## Synthesis of Degree vs. Pragmatic Application

+Something that is blatantly apparent in many STEM fields is the stark contrast between the processes that you will oversee in academia
+(ie in your coursework, research, and other personal projects), and the processes that you will participate in while starting out in industry.
+As a junior scientist in any field, you will not be the main person making the big decisions.
+You will be supporting certain projects in some way, shape, or form, but not leading them - influencing some decisions, sure, but nothing to the scale of what you can accomplish by doing research in college and managing the entire process of, for example, a whole data science project.
+So, before graduating, it is wise to try to gain hands-on experience in as much of the full process as possible, so that you have a much more pertinent worldview of how all the pieces fit together.

+The way you do this is by leading a research project - or at least being a part of one.
+A research project of significant depth and coverage of a field's general acceptance criteria (ex. the entire data science process that I mentioned before) will give you a heightened sense of not only how all the pieces of the data science field fit together to help inform a business decision, but also how complex it will become in a large corporation to manage these operations, and how building these processes to "scale-up" is so important.

+**This is exactly what a lot of newcomer STEM graduates miss** - the balance between knowing the technical skills required to do the work, versus the overarching skill required to make the work fit a business interest.